rafaelcalhau/boilerplate-node-project/readme.md

 #### 5. Adjust the HTTP response headers for enhanced security
 Your application should be using secure headers to prevent attackers from using common attacks like cross-site scripting (XSS), clickjacking and other malicious attacks.
 These can be configured easily using modules like [helmet](https://helmetjs.github.io/).

+#### 6. Avoid using the Node.js crypto library for handling passwords, use Bcrypt
+We're using [bcrypt.js](https://github.com/dcodeIO/bcrypt.js) for users passwords.
+This package offer an optimized implementation of Bcrypt for JavaScript and is widely trusted and used over the Internet.

 ## Testing

 We're using Jest and Supertest.
 These libraries together can offer a lot of possibilities to build complete and trusteable tests.
 The base structure is already ready for you and there are a few tests available.